timonelmer/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi.
 I'm Timon.
 You are on my academic website.
-There <a href="https://media.giphy.com/media/hrBwvnvKIxA52/giphy.gif"> could</a> be websites about other interets of mine too, but for now lets talk academics: I am currently a postdoctoral researcher at the <a href="https://sn.ethz.ch/">Social Networks lab</a> of the ETH Zürich, where I conduct <b>research on the interplay between (in-person and digital) social network dynamics and people's mental health</b>.
+There <a href="https://media.giphy.com/media/hrBwvnvKIxA52/giphy.gif"> could</a> be websites about other interets of mine too, but for now lets talk academics: I am currently a postdoctoral researcher at the <a href="https://sn.ethz.ch/">Social Networks lab</a> of the ETH Zürich, where I conduct <b>(a) methodolgical research to measure and model social interaction dynamic and (b) substantive research on the interplay between social network dynamics and people's mental health</b>.
  Before that, I was a postdoctoral researcher at the <a href="https://www.laurabringmannlab.com/">Laura Bringmann lab</a> of the University of Groningen.
 At some point, I studied Psychology at the University of Basel and University of Zürich and received a PhD from the ETH Zürich.
     </p>